kavinesh8476/RANK-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
-Import the numpy module to use the built-in functions for calculation
+Import the numpy module to use the built-in functions for calculation.
 ### Step 2:
 Prepare the lists from each linear equations and assign in np.array()
 ### Step 3: